jitsi/jitsi-meet/doc/quick-install.md

 ```
 To load the values and check them look [here](#systemd-details) for details.

-By default, anyone who has access to your jitsi instance will be able to start a conference: if your server is open to the world, anyone can have a chat with anyone else.
+_Note_: By default, anyone who has access to your jitsi instance will be able to start a conference: if your server is open to the world, anyone can have a chat with anyone else.
 If you want to limit the ability to start a conference to registered users, set up a "secure domain".
 Follow the instructions at https://github.com/jitsi/jicofo#secure-domain.

 ### Confirm that your installation is working

 Launch a web browser (Chrome, Chromium or latest Opera) and enter the hostname or IP address from the previous step into the address bar.

 If you used a self-signed certificate (as opposed to using Let's Encrypt), your web browser will ask you to confirm that you trust the certificate.
+If you are testing from the iOS or Android app, it will probably fail at this point, if you are using a self-signed certificate.

 You should see a web page prompting you to create a new meeting.
 Make sure that you can successfully create a meeting and that other participants are able to join the session.